KSP-KOS/KOS/doc/source/commands/files.rst

 See below for what this difference is and how they work:

-*(Due to a parsing ambiguity issue, it was impossible to make ``RUN`` work with any arbitrary exression as the filename without changing its syntax a little in a way that would break every old kOS script.
+*(Due to a parsing ambiguity issue, it was impossible to make ``RUN`` work with any arbitrary expression as the filename without changing its syntax a little in a way that would break every old kOS script.
 Therefore it was deemed better to just add a new function that uses the new syntax instead of changing the syntax of ``RUN``.)*